sj-simmons/crypto/README.md

 ```
 where you may need to put **pydoc3**, depending on your system setup.

-To see all objects defined in numlib, type **nl.** and hit the TAB key:
+To see all objects defined in numlib, start the Python interpreter,
+type **nl.** and then hit the TAB key:
 ```pycon
 >>> nl.
 nl.EllCurve(        nl.addorder_(       nl.gcd(             nl.mulorder(        nl.truemu(